chenDSEE/Go-Three-Party-Packages-Note/cobra_viper_pflag/cobra/README.md

 ## Flags

-A flag is a way to modify the behavior of a command.
+A flag is a way to modify the behavior of a command（flag 是对 command 动作的调整）.
 Cobra supports fully POSIX-compliant flags as well as the Go [flag package](https://golang.org/pkg/flag/).
 A Cobra command can define flags that persist through to children commands and flags that are only available to that command.